 Shelley specialises in partnership development, stakeholder engagement and strategic change leadership within education, the public and the not-for-profit sectors.
-Most recently she has been responsible for advising the DfE on academy sponsor development led the successful development of two new multi-academy-trusts in Wimborne Dorset and Melksham Wiltshire and initiated the academy partnership between the Diocese of Salisbury and Mott MacDonald.
+Most recently she has been responsible for advising the DfE on academy sponsor development and led the successful development of two new multi-academy-trusts in Wimborne Dorset and Melksham Wiltshire as well as initiated the academy partnership between the Diocese of Salisbury and Mott MacDonald.
 Shelley won Governor of the Year for the West region (2009) and was a national finalist for the October 2009 Teaching Awards.
 Shelley is also an advocate for children and young people's mental health where she supports a number of local and national organisations such as YoungMinds.

 Since graduating in 2008, Louise spent seven years in various roles at youth charity, The Duke of Edinburgh’s Award (DofE).
 She worked directly with schools and local authorities to deliver the programme across London.
 Her role included managing regional activities, projects and programmes with the aim of increasing the number of young people starting their DofE to 30,000 each year, double the proportion of young people taking part from disadvantaged backgrounds and ensuring at least half of all young people starting their DofE achieve Bronze, Silver or Gold Awards.
 Prior to joining the Academy Ambassadors team in February 2016 she worked for Arthritis Research UK in the corporate partnerships team.
 Outside of work Louise is a Freeman of The Worshipful Company of Educators and a Court Assistant for the Guild of Young Freemen.